tbrowder/Raku-Modules/README.md

 DESCRIPTION
 ===========

+**WARNING** - This module cannot be installed by `zef`.
+Its repository must be downloaded onto the desired host and then installed by the root user from its top-level directory in a similar manner to the way `zef` is installed on a new system.

 **RakudoPkg** is a Raku module with programs for the root user to bootstrap the `rakudo-pkg` installation by use of a system `rakudo` package installation.
 After successful bootstrapping, the system's `rakudo` package should be deleted to avoid conflicts.

 Note this package is designed for the purpose of setting up and standardizing multi-user Linux hosts for classrooms or computer laboratories.